ebbywiselyn/emacs-kafka/README.md

 # emacs-kafka
-A kafka CLI mode for emacs.
+A Kafka CLI porcelain for Emacs.

 Attempts to create a kafka-mode in emacs.